Expanding drought leaves western US scrambling for water

 Associated Press

 ALBUQUERQUE, N.M.
-(AP) — Tumbleweeds drift along the Rio Grande as sand bars within its banks grow wider.
+(AP) — Tumbleweeds drift along the Rio Grande as sand bars within its banks widen.
 Smoke from distant wildfires and dust kicked up by intense spring winds fill the valley, exacerbating the feeling of distress that is beginning to weigh on residents.

 One of North America’s longest rivers, the Rio Grande is another example of a waterway in the western U.S. that’s tapped out.